HHZ1995/ClassificationCompetition/README.md

 # Text Classification Competition: Twitter Sarcasm Detection
+## Repository Description
+- /BERT-base-uncase-code:
+Everything you need to test the BERT model
+- /CNN_LSTM_DNN:
+Everything you need to test the neural-network-based model
+- /ML:
+Everything you need to test the machine learning model
+- /data:
+Raw Data
+- /resource:
+Supportive documents for neural-network-based model
+- /CS 410 Text Information Systems Course Project Final Report.docx:
+Final Report
+- /answer.txt：
+Best output we have
+- /slides.pptx：
+Slides, a brief version of Report
+## Important Notes (Read before testing the model):
+#### We highly recommend you to contact us for a live demo before you test the model on your own.
+Some pre-requisites are hard to meet which may lead to errors during the test.
+The testing process is also highly time-consuming.
+In order to better display our results and to save your time, please contact us via the following email address:
+#### hh21@illinois.edu
+#### Thank you for your understanding!
 ## How to test models on your PC?
 We performed three different models for this competition, machine learning model, BERT-based model and neural-network model.
 You can test whichever you like by following the instructions respectively.